Origin of the Book of Mormon: Beliefs of Latter-day Saints

 Religious adherents to the Latter-day Saints Movement generally accept Joseph Smith's account that he translated an ancient record compiled and abridged by Mormon, a pre-Columbian resident of the Western Hemisphere.
-Some believers, perhaps in reaction to critique of these claims, suppose that the text is a divinely inspired narrative, regardless of its historicity (i.e., "Inspired Fiction"), or an example of "automatic writing".
+Some believers, perhaps in reaction to critique of these beliefs, suppose that the text is a divinely inspired narrative, regardless of its historicity (i.e., "Inspired Fiction"), or an example of "automatic writing".

 According to the accounts of Joseph Smith and his associates, the original record was engraved on thin, malleable sheets of metal ("leaves") with the appearance of gold, and bound with three rings at one edge.
 The engraving was reportedly of considerable skill.
 According to the narrative of the book, the prophet-historian Mormon abridged other records of the local civilizations from the preceding millennia.
 Mormon then gave the record to his son, Moroni, who inscribed a few additional words of his own, and concealed the plates about AD 400.
 Near the end of Moroni's life (approximately AD 421), he placed these plates along with several other items in a stone box in a hillside (now named Cumorah) near present-day Palmyra, New York.

 By Smith's account, on September 21, 1823, this same Moroni, now an angel, appeared to Smith to instruct him about this ancient record and its destined translation into English.
 Smith was shown the location of the plates (and the other items in the box), but was not immediately allowed to take them.
 After four years of annually meeting with the angel, Smith was finally entrusted with the plates.
 Through the power of God and the Urim and Thummim (ancient seeing stones buried with the plates), he was able to translate the Reformed Egyptian inscriptions.
 Smith stated he was commanded to show the plates to only certain people.
 Accounts by these individuals are recorded in the introduction of the Book of Mormon as "The Testimony of the Three Witnesses" and "The Testimony of the Eight Witnesses."